 Please keep in mind this is based on my own research and I encourage you to do your own to come to your own conclusion.
 I know for myself, I will be consuming less dairy where I can.
 If not for my health but for environmental purposes because the cow industry is one of the largest contributors to greenhouse gas emissions.

-- 1 heaping cup of organic frozen strawberries, mangoes and peaches
+- 1 heaping cup of mixed frozen strawberries, mangoes and peaches

 - 1/2 Banana sliced